AzureInnovationDay/Infra4AI/Securerag.md

 | `Cognitive Services OpenAI Contributor` | Azure OpenAI | Call public ingestion API from Azure OpenAI Studio.
 The `Contributor` role is not enough, because if you only have `Contributor` role, you cannot call data plane API via Microsoft Entra ID authentication, and Microsoft Entra ID authentication is required in the secure setup described in this article. |
 | `Cognitive Services User` | Azure OpenAI | List API-Keys from Azure OpenAI Studio.|

-## Configure the jumphost VM
+## Create and Configure the jumphost VM

-To access the Azure OpenAI Service from your on-premises client machines, one of the approaches is to use a Jump host VM with a Bastion.
+**To access the Azure OpenAI Service from your on-premises client machines**, one of the approaches is to use a Jump host VM with a Bastion.

 1. Create a new VM :